congatudo/stuff/docs/stepbystep-valetudo-installation.md

 $ npm run build
 ```
 ### Prepare a valid configuration file
-In your machine, get a valid valetudo config file in from: https://github.com/Hypfer/Valetudo/blob/\<release\>/backend/lib/res/default_config.json?raw=true
+In your machine, get a valid valetudo config file in from: https://raw.githubusercontent.com/freeconga/Valetudo/master/backend/lib/res/default_config.json

-*At editing time, the newest release is [2021.08.1](https://github.com/Hypfer/Valetudo/blob/2021.08.1/backend/lib/res/default_config.json?raw=true)*

-Once you have already downloaded IT, edit the implementation of the valetudo robot to CecotecCongaRobot:
+Once you have already downloaded it, edit the implementation of the Valetudo robot to CecotecCongaRobot:
 ```
 {
-  ...
+  "embedded": true,
   "robot": {
     "implementation": "CecotecCongaRobot",
-    "implementationSpecificConfig": {
-      "ip": "127.0.0.1"
-    }
     ...
 }
 ```